na-na-hi/renget/archive/5exa3.md

 	- `578 ~ 1088`
 	- It's pretty generous about handling lower and higher resolutions.
 	- 512x768 still viable but I mainly only do that for batch tests
-	- My drag and drops have about as high as I have tested without issue
 - Tagging system:
 	- HLL lets you use `Danbooru/e621`
 - VAE